Section II.4.2. Access to NAAB Conditions and Procedures (September 7, 2012 Architecture Program Report-APR)

 Most Recent Visiting Team Report (Final Edition, including Attachments and Addenda)

 Section II.4.5.
 ARE Pass Rates (September 7, 2012 APR)

 Architect Registration Examination (ARE) Pass Rates

 As developed by NCARB, the ARE assesses a candidate’s knowledge, skills, and abilities to provide the various services required in the practice of architecture.
 It has been adopted for use by all U.S. registration boards and the Canadian provincial architectural associations as the registration examination for all candidates seeking architectural licensing.
 View the ARE Pass Rates by school

 Section Il.1.2.
 Learning Culture and Social Equity (September 7, 2012 APR)

 Within the Department of Architecture at the College of Architecture and Planning at Ball State University lies the Studio Culture Policy, which establishes guidance for a positive and respectful learning environment in which the students, faculty, staff and administration within the Department are able to reach their full academic potential.
 The Department of Architecture fully understands that fostering a community of academic scholars is of the utmost importance.
 The goal for the learning environment of the Department is a highly collaborative one; emphasizing the need for group and individual growth within each scholar of the Department.
 This Policy outlines the criteria in order for this environment to take place within the College’s Department of Architecture.
-View the complete Studio Culture Policy.
+View the complete Studio Culture Philosophy.